felleg/felleg.gitlab.io-backup/content/lists/arcade-scores.md

 Long live the arcade!
 I use this page to track my high scores at different games I enjoy.
 I find great joy in managing to push the boundaries of my reflexes and gaming skills.
-If you feel competitive, you are welcome to try these games and try to beat my high scores!
+If you feel competitive, you are welcome to try these games and beat my high scores (in fact, I dare you)!

 All scores were performed on a [MiSTer FPGA](/posts/2020/10/dream-machine-mister-fpga/) (unless stated otherwise).